ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/integrations/mongodb.md

 # Get Started

-To use the MongoDB integration, you need to install the package `HotChocolate.Data.MongoDb`.
+To use the MongoDB integration, you need to install these packages
+1. `HotChocolate.Data.MongoDb`
+1. `HotChocolate.AspNetCore`

 <PackageInstallation packageName="HotChocolate.Data.MongoDb" />